last-one/Pytorch_Realtime_Multi-Person_Pose_Estimation/preprocessing/README.md

 ```

 Mask is used as weight for heatmap and vectors.
 It's a binary mask.
 When the annotation is missing at an image location, it's zero, otherwise, is one.

-[generate_data.py](https://github.com/last-one/pytorch_realtime_multi-person_pose_estimation/blob/master/preprocessing/generate_data.py): to generate the data for training.

-I generate the heatmap offline, because when the image is resized, cropped and rotated, the heatmap could change with img.
-But the value of vector has different when rotated.
-So the vector is generated online.
-It's different from origin code, which generates the heatmap and vector online.

-For an image, the script will generate a numpy.ndarray, img_labels.
-It's format as follow:

-img_labels.shape: height * width * (3 + 1 + num_point + 1).

-The first three channels are for image, the next channel is for mask, the next num_point channels are for keypoints' heatmap and the last channel is also for heatmap, it corresponds background.

-The value of background heatmap is calculated as img_labels[h,w,i] = 1.0 = max(img[h,w,4: num_point])